 Eat More: Lentils

 Lentils are another great source of fiber and provide the same benefits that other fiber-rich foods do.
-Diverticulitis patients can expect a diet that includes lentils to assist in keeping their digestive systems healthy.
-You can incorporate lentils into your diet by adding them to pasta, soup, curry sauce or even with roasted vegetables.
+You can incorporate lentils into your diet by adding them to pasta, soup, curry sauce, or even roasted vegetables.

 Eat More: Nuts

 Looking for a high-fiber snack?
-Nuts are a wonderful source of fiber, as well as many vitamins.
+Nuts are a wonderful source of fiber and many vitamins.
 Plus, you can add them to your salad or baked goods for an extra crunch.
 Cleveland Clinic states that nuts do not pose a risk to people with diverticulitis, contrary to popular belief.

 Eat More: Peanut Butter